netdata/netdata/README.md

 ## Infographic

-This is a high level overview of netdata feature set and architecture.
+This is a high level overview of Netdata feature set and architecture.
 Click it to to interact with it (it has direct links to documentation).

 [![image](https://user-images.githubusercontent.com/2662304/47672043-a47eb480-dbb9-11e8-92a4-fa422d053309.png)](https://my-netdata.io/infographic.html)